 Have a Crawfish Boil as part of your Easter Celebrations

 Catholics generally eat fish during the week preceding Easter and all of the Fridays after Ash Wednesday through Easter.
 This is why attending a gathering with a Crawfish Boil is so fitting.
-Crawfish is acceptable to eat during Lent along with the potatoes, corn, and other vegetables.
+Crawfish is acceptable to eat during Lent along with potatoes, corn, and other vegetables.
 You must read this article, which tells you all about it.

 Bring your family, and make this Easter one to remember!
 Happy Easter!